No pricing info available

 Wockhardt Hospitals are one of the tertiary care, super speciality healthcare networks in India offering healthcare services.
 The chain of hospitals is owned by the parent company Wockhardt Hospitals Ltd.[1], India's 5th largest Pharmaceutical and Healthcare company with a presence in 20 countries across the globe.[2]
 Wockhardt hospitals, originally called First hospitals and Heart Institute, were one of the early movers among corporate health-care chains in India.
 The company was established in 1989 and it started its first operations with a medical center in Kolkata, 1989 and a heart hospital in Bangalore two years later.
 Today the company has its presence across India with 9 multi speciality hospital networks.

-SevenHills Hospital, located in Bombay, Mumbai, India offers patients Liver Cancer Treatment procedures among its total of 362 available procedures, across 22 different specialties.
-Currently, there's no pricing information for Liver Cancer Treatment procedures at SevenHills Hospital, as all prices are available on request only.
-There are many specialists available at the Hospital, with 19 in total, and they have multiple recognized accreditations, including: JCI AccreditedNABH
+SevenHills Hospital, can be found in Bombay, Mumbai, India and offers its patients Liver Cancer Treatment procedures as well as 362 other procedures, across 22 different procedure categories.
+At present, there is no pricing information for Liver Cancer Treatment procedures at SevenHills Hospital.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Hospital, with 19 in total, and SevenHills Hospital has several accreditations, including: JCI AccreditedNABH

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?